bxparks/AUnit/README.md

 C++.)

 Mixing the parameter types will often  produce compiler errors.
-See comments and solutions in the "Migration from ArduinoUnit to AUnit" section below.
+See comments and solutions in the *Migrating from ArduinoUnit to AUnit* section below.

 For the 3 string types (`char*`, `String`, and `__FlashStringHelper*`), all 9 combinatorial mixes are supported.